tom1484/GCI-Object-Detector/README.md

 # GCI-Object-Detector
-An Object Dtector built with TFLite
+An Object Dtector built with TFLite for Google Code-in